 If you want to make a complaint, it's best to talk to a member of staff first, either by phone, at any council office, in writing, email or online.
-It is usually easier for us to resolve complaints if you make them quickly and directly to the service concerned.
-Staff will try and resolve problems on the spot.
+It is usually easier for us to resolve complaints if you make them quickly and directly to the service concerned, then they can try to resolve the issue.

 Our complaints procedure has two stages:

-A complaint that a councillor has breached the Councillors’ Code of Conduct should be made to the Public Standards Commissioner.
+A complaint that a councillor has breached the Councillors’ Code of Conduct should be made to the Ethical Standards Commissioner.